good

 Pricing

-• Growing teams can take advantage of the Starter subscription.
+• Growing teams can take advantage of the Starter plan.
 It enables up to 500 teammates to collaborate on a project and includes Gantt charts, project dashboards, and the Workflow Builder.
+Automations are limited to 250 per month.

-The Starter and Advanced subscriptions aren't ideal for individuals as at least two licenses must be purchased to use them.
+The Starter and Advanced subscriptions aren't ideal for individuals, as at least two licenses must be purchased to use them.

-We've prepared an overview of Asana's subscriptions here:
+Here is an overview of Asana’s plans:

 BasicPremiumBusiness

-Price per additional user - + $10.99 + $24.99
+Price per additional user

 Limits

-Number of Users 15 unlimited unlimited
+Number of Users

-Number of Projects unlimited unlimited unlimited
+Number of Projects

-Number of Tasks unlimited unlimited unlimited
+Number of Tasks

 Views